dotBunny/JARVIS/README.md

 go get github.com/andygrunwald/go-jira
 go get github.com/fatih/color
 ```

+Depending on your platform you may need to adjust the build scripts, they work on macOS and Linux varieties.
+We just haven't made the windows equivalents.
+If someone would be so kind?

 ## Configuration File
 The configuration file needs to be in the same directory as the executable, and named `jarvis.toml`